 Sudah became udah in the answer.
 Actually you can even hear just dah sometimes.
 They are tons of examples like this.

-The equivalent of be is either adalah or ialah.
+An equivalent of be is either adalah or ialah.
+But you will mostly meet them in the formal language.

 Some words derived from sanskrit or arabic do have a masculine and feminine form :